CISSP-Study-Resources

 • explaining how to access help desk

-• show to access, share and save resources
+• show how to access, share and save resources

 • Deprovisioning/Offboarding